 I gained a new perspective when one day I shared with my therapist, a bit sheepishly, that meditation had been such a struggle for me.
 “Oh, I definitely wouldn’t recommend meditation for someone with your profile,” she said matter-of-factly.
 I was surprised, and strangely relieved.
 I’d become so used to people extolling the virtues of meditation that I had assumed it was universally beneficial.
 It never occurred to me that a therapist might not recommend it, or even advise against it.
 When I asked why, she explained that for some people with histories of unprocessed trauma and physical dissociation, meditation can do exactly what I’d experienced — increase anxiety, prompt flashbacks, or trigger other physical symptoms.

-I’d always thought of visualization as a kind of new age-y cousin to manifesting, but it was actually therapy where I began to use this technique.
+I’d always thought of visualization as a kind of new age-y cousin to manifesting.
+But it was actually therapy where I began to use this technique.
 During our early sessions, my therapist sometimes asked me to envision a place where I felt safe and calm, describing it aloud as I envisioned it in my mind.
-I began to create a garden in my mind, a place I could go when I felt overwhelmed or stressed, or when I struggled to sleep.
+I began to create a garden in my mind.
+A place I could go when I felt overwhelmed or stressed.
+Or when I struggled to sleep.
 When anxious, I often come back to this place, adding detail in one corner or another.
 Some elements are constant while others change.
-I always enter the same way, for example, but once inside, I might see different flowers or trees, or I might look around a corner and “find” a new area previously unexplored.
+I always enter the same way, for example, but once inside, I might see different flowers or trees.
+Or I might look around a corner and “find” a new area previously unexplored.

-I was working on my book at home, and I never knew when the grinding noise would start up, spiking my anxiety and making it impossible to focus.
+I was working on my book at home.
+And I never knew when the grinding noise would start up, spiking my anxiety and making it impossible to focus.
 My therapist asked me to envision something noisy yet innocuous.
 For some reason, elephants came to mind.
 I imagined a crew of elephants in yellow hard hats bumbling around with tools and jackhammers.
 Whenever the noise fired up and I felt that pit in my stomach, I pictured the elephants and my tension eased.
 Of course, it didn’t erase the noise.
-But it helped me find calm amid a situation where I couldn’t gain control.
+But it helped me find calm in the present moment.

 Adult coloring books had a real heyday in the late 2010s, as people sought a creative yet low pressure form of stress relief.
 And it turns out that certain types of coloring may help reduce anxiety.
 In particular, research shows that coloring a complex abstract design such as a mandala or a plaid pattern can reduce anxiety in a meaningful way.
 Structured patterns like this have strong symmetry that taps into the harmony aesthetic, which promotes calm through symmetry and balance, quieting the visual noise of our surroundings so we can focus more deeply on what we care about.
 Tied to this, subsequent studies have shown that coloring not only decreases anxiety, but also increases mindfulness and may also improve attention and creativity.